xuantiep/xdeb-org/themes/zen/README.md

 ## Minimum Hugo version

-Hugo version 0.55.0 or higher is required.
+Hugo version 0.67.1 or higher is required.
+This version has the new "languageDirection" attribute.

 ## Installation